 To check your eligibility to make a claim, a good accident at work calculator will be able to confirm you are entitled to receive compensation.
-Accident Advice Helpline’s 30-test is one such tool that will firstly assess your eligibility, then go on to estimate how much you could receive in compensation.
+Accident Advice Helpline’s 30-second test is one such tool that will firstly assess your eligibility, then go on to estimate how much you could receive in compensation.
 But how is this calculated?

 How your compensation is calculated?